 The Reactive Synthesis Competition (SYNTCOMP) is a competition for reactive synthesis tools.
 The competition’s goal is to collect benchmarks in a publicly available library and foster research in new tools for automatic synthesis of systems.
 SYNTCOMP is organized annually (since 2014) as a satellite event of CAV.

-Preparation for SYNTCOMP 2017 has started.
-It will run with the same competitive categories as SYNTCOMP 2016, and will introduce a quality ranking that improves on those that have been used in previous years.
-Additionally, we plan to introduce a new category for synthesis problems in the GR(1) fragment.
-See the Call for Benchmarks and Solvers for more details.
+SYNTCOMP 2017 featured the same competitive categories as SYNTCOMP 2016, and introduced a quality ranking that improves on those that have been used in previous years.
+5 synthesis tools participated in the AIGER/safety track, and 5 in the TLSF/LTL track.
+Results and further information can be found here.

 SYNTCOMP 2016 extended the competition to specifications in full LTL.
 6 synthesis tools competed in the existing track based on AIGER/safety specifications, and 3 tools competed in the new track based on specifications in TLSF/LTL.
 Results and further information can be found here.